My Bad, It’s Just a Brain Fart

-(re-run) Really, guys, you can’t make this stuff up.
-My fisherman friend, we’ll call him Pete, took a buddy and his boat and spent a day on the Delta, where the Sacramento and San Joaquin Rivers meet Suisun Bay, which flows into San Francisco Bay and then the Pacific Ocean via San Pablo Bay.
-After… Continue reading Not your Normal Fishing Trip
+(re-run) Really, folks.
+You can’t make this stuff up.
+My fisherman friend, we’ll call him Pete, took a buddy and his boat and spent a day on the Delta (San Francisco Bay) where the Sacramento River meets the ocean, and the delta, a mixture of fresh and salt water and just as cold as the… Continue reading Afternoon Delight and Boater Safety

 The Weakest Link – my Low Back